Exeter-Diabetes/sde-sw-framework/docs/index.md

 ## Diabetes genomics dataset

-Metadata developed as part of 2026 DAFNEA project (more information here: https://www.southwestsde.nhs.uk/new-1m-fund-to-accelerate-research-access-to-health-and-care-data-in-the-south-west/).
+Metadata developed as part of 2026 DAFNEA project (more information [here](https://www.southwestsde.nhs.uk/new-1m-fund-to-accelerate-research-access-to-health-and-care-data-in-the-south-west/)).

 &nbsp;

 ## Codelists

-Codelists and algorithms for defining variables in routine primary and secondary care data (SNOMED, dm+d, ICD10 and OPCS4), as well as implementation rules, are provided for the components of the core diabetes dataset and other variables.
+Codelists and algorithms for defining variables in electronic health records (EHR), as well as implementation rules, are provided for the components of the core diabetes dataset and other variables.

 &nbsp;